Explore Section & Events

 Did you know that taxpayers can now set up their own installment agreements through our Taxpayer Access Point (TAP)?
 This tool allows taxpayers to set their own terms for paying their taxes.

 Taxpayers who haven’t defaulted on a previous installment agreement can create plans without having to call the Department, without putting money down, and starting at an amount that is affordable for them.

 Taxpayers who don’t qualify to use this self-service tool may need to call the Department to set up an installment agreement, but there is good news on that front as well.
 The tax call center is better than ever.
 The call center has converted to a cloud-based system that has allowed the Department to have more people working the phones, and so call wait times are at an all-time low.
 If you are having an issue with the Department, please try calling the call center directly at 1-866-285-2996 before requesting assistance from the Taxpayer Advocate.

 There is another big change coming July 1, 2021, that all Gross Receipts Tax filers need to know about.
 The rules to source the location code for a sale will change at this time.
 The location for goods and general services will be determined by the buyer’s delivery location, or the destination of the goods and services.
 In person retail sales won’t be affected by this, but items and services delivered to a customer will begin to be sourced to the location of the delivery.
-While that is a big change, some things are staying the same: professional services that are not in-person will continue to be sourced to the seller’s place of business and construction services and real estate commissions will continue to be reported at the location of the construction site or property.
-Keep your eyes out for more detailed information from the department this spring.
+While that is a big change, some things are staying the same: professional services that are not in-person will continue to be sourced to the seller’s place of business, and construction services and real estate commissions will continue to be reported at the location of the construction site or property.

-If you have you any comments or suggestions from me, I’d love to hear from you.
-I hope that each one of you has a calm and pleasant end to 2020 and we’ll see you in 2021!
+If you have you any comments or suggestions from me, I’d enjoy hearing from you.